ryanburgess/engineer-manager/README.md

  * [Fellow TLDR newsletter](https://fellow.app/newsletter/) - Helpful leadership tips in a regular newsletter.

 ## Communities
- * [Rands Leadership Slack](https://randsinrepose.com/welcome-to-rands-leadership-slack) - Created by Michael Loop, the Rands Leadership Slack exists to help longtime, new, and aspiring leaders to learn through conversation and sharing of ideas.
+ * [Rands Leadership Slack](https://randsinrepose.com/welcome-to-rands-leadership-slack) - Created by Michael Lopp, the Rands Leadership Slack exists to help longtime, new, and aspiring leaders to learn through conversation and sharing of ideas.

 ## Contributing
 1. Fork it